zenhack/mule/doc/typesystem/formal.md

-This document is the beginning of an attempt to document & formalize mule's type system.
+This document is the beginning of an attempt to centrally document & formalize mule's type system.
 It is very much a WIP.

 The notation is an adjustment of the usual notation used in the type theory literature, adapted to be reasonable to write in ascii.